TiEkl/GrOneContinued/README.md

 1. Set the IP addresses of all components to point ```127.0.0.1```.
 2. Run the command ```npm run local```.

+If testing locally, the syncing of data is disabled, as only one bbManagerApp.js instance is created.

 # File Organization
 ## User Interface
 The "User Interface" refers to the component that processes the visualization and contains what is presented to the user.
 This can be mapped to the __Visualization__ component in our component diagram which describes the architecture of the system.